veniamin-ilmer/better-standards/README.md

 **Why we haven't switched yet**: Some powerful organizations own millions of old patents and copyrights.
 Switching from a ownership model to a rent model would make these organizations pay significantly more.
 These organizations would not like that, and they hold power in government planning.

+## Infrastructure

+**Tradition**: After getting government approval, Electric companies, Phone companies, and Internet companies, pay for and lay down and own the transmission lines.

+**Better Standard**: Government should lay down and own all transmission lines.
+Companies should be able to plug into these lines to provide services, competing with each other.

+If you have a lot of land, and decide to put up a whole bunch of solar panals or wind wills on there, you shouldn't have a problem simply plugging into the existing electric lines, and have people pay you for the electricity.

+Switching between two internet companies, shouldn't involve physically changing wires.
+Multiple internet providers can share the same fiber network.

+Competition between multiple internet providers should bring internet prices down.

+**Why we haven't switched yet**: Internet Providers prefer to own a monopoly on regions by laying down their own wires.
+Not enough awareness of alternative.

 ## Recycling

 **Tradition**: Recycling is a government owned task.
 Trucks come to collect recyclables from residents for free.